20c/vaping/docs/examples.md

 !!!
 Tip "MTR Graph is currently experimental"

-    The MTR graph is introduced to vaping in version 0.6.0 and should be considered and early iteration of MTR data visualization to vaping.
+    The MTR graph is introduced to vaping in version 0.6.0 and should be considered an early iteration of MTR data visualization to vaping.

     We have ideas on how to make it better, but would also love to hear your thoughts on it.